Transdev Melbourne

-Transdev Melbourne was a bus operator in Melbourne, Australia, that operated the Melbourne Bus Franchise with a fleet of 534 buses on 49 bus routes from August 2013 until January 2022.
+Transdev Melbourne was a bus operator in Melbourne, Australia, that operated the Melbourne Bus Franchise with a fleet of 534 buses on 49 bus routes from August 2013 until January 2022, when the franchise was awarded to Kinetic Melbourne.
 It operated approximately 30% of Melbourne's bus network.
 It was a subsidiary of Transdev Australasia.

 History

 Until the 1990s, most of Transdev Melbourne's routes were operated by the Public Transport Corporation.
 In December 1993, the Doncaster and Fitzroy North bus depots and associated services were transferred to National Bus Company, formed by Westbus proprietors, Jim Bosnjak and his sister-in-law Carol.
 The remaining Public Transport Corporation services remained in public ownership until privatised in April 1998, with Dysons and Reservoir Bus Company forming Melbourne Bus Link to take over the services operating out of Footscray and Sandringham depots.

 In June 2012, Public Transport Victoria called for expressions of interest for the Melbourne Metropolitan Bus Franchise, involving 30% of the city's bus network, operated by Melbourne Bus Link and National Bus Company, including three SmartBus routes.
 From ten expressions received, a shortlist of five bidders was selected in August 2012, with FirstGroup, Keolis Downer, National Bus Company (Ventura Bus Lines), Transit Systems, and Transdev invited to tender.

 In April 2013, Transdev was awarded the franchise, with operations commencing on 4 August 2013.
 The franchise was to run for seven years with an option to extend for a further three years.
 In December 2018, it was announced by the government that the three years extension option will not be taken up, but instead a six-month extension was granted, extending the contract to January 2021.
 However, in an apparent bid to save jobs and preserve stability in the bus industry due to COVID-19, the contract was extended to 31 January 2022.

 In September 2017, safety inspections by Transport Safety Victoria at two Transdev bus depots found 33 defective buses.
 Twelve of the buses were in such poor condition that they were removed from service for urgent repairs.

 After being re-tendered, the contract was awarded to Kinetic Melbourne, which took over on 31 January 2022.